 Treatment for pancreatitis is generally symptom-based, and will depend on how ill the dog is.
 Treatments include hospitalization at the veterinary clinic, and in more severe cases 24-hour intensive care and monitoring.
 This may involve intravenous fluids, pain medicine, anti-vomiting medication (antiemetics), antibiotics if a secondary bacterial infection is suspected, nutritional support, and other medications, depending on the dog’s symptoms.

 Pancreatitis in dogs can absolutely be worsened by eating the wrong type of food.
 Problems can arise when dogs experience quick changes in either the amount or type of fat in their diet.
 Foods that are high in fats—for example, bacon, sausage, ribs, nuts, and fried fast foods—can lead to an upset stomach, diarrhea, or vomiting.
 In certain cases, eating unhealthy, high-fat foods like these can even cause pancreatitis.
 While it’s often difficult to say “no” to those puppy dog eyes, it’s best to avoid sneaking your dog any of these unhealthy treats.

-When you choose a food that's freshly prepared in small batches, with minimal, restaurant-quality ingredients and no artificial fillers, you can see exactly what your pup is getting.
+When you choose a food that's prepared in small batches, with fresh, high quality ingredients and no artificial fillers, you can see exactly what your pup is getting.
 Consider a made-from-scratch, small-batch dog food delivery service that emphasizes quality and purity if the nutrient profile is appropriate for your dog.